GhostSquad57/Steam-Installer-for-Wheezy/README.md

 Question: Where can I find the source?

-Answer: The source is located in the folder steam-debian_1.0.0.36-4_all
+Answer: The source is located in the folder steam-debian_1.0.0.36-5_all

 MEDIAFIRE DOWNLOAD LINK: http://www.mediafire.com/?9e1sgqru8e6v37s

+IF YOU'RE RUNNING A 64BIT SYSTEM, YOU'LL HAVE TO ENABLE ACCESS TO 32BIT LIBRARIES PLEASE READ https://github.com/GhostSquad57/Steam-Installer-for-Wheezy/wiki FOR MORE INFO

 PLEASE CHECK THE WIKI BEFORE YOU POST AN ISSUE!